 Villa Canggu sits 100 metres from the beach in a local village neighbourhood.
 A few hundred metres in either direction along the beach are some popular beach bars and small restaurants, which get busy at sunset.
 Check out Old Man’s restaurant, bar and live music venue a short walk up the beach to the north, as well as the well-known Echo Beach for daily barbecues and Sunday-night live music.
 If you are interested in learning to surf, High Tide Surf School (for kids and adults) is situated just five minutes’ walk up the beach at Batu Bolong.
-Nelayan Beach, immediately in front of the villa, is also popular with surfers.
+Nelayan Beach, which is just 150 steps from the villa, is also popular for surfing and equally-thrilling kite surfing.

 - Echo Beach